 Teriyaki Salmon is another Asian dish that you’d love for an easy meal!
 Savor the subtle freshness of this fish combined with the richness of the sauce!
+Also, watch the short video tutorial below and see how simple and delicious this recipe is!

 As a family, we love the richness of the flavors that Asian dishes like this bring!
 Check out my posts on how I prepare Korean Fried Chicken, Instant Pot Tonkotsu Ramen with Chashu Pork, and Creamy Butter Chicken!